pittpv/aztec-monitoring-script/en/README.md

 | 🌐 **Languages** | Language support English/Russian/Turkish                  |
 | ⚙️ **RPC**       | Flexible RPC endpoint configuration               |

-## 📌 Latest Updates 04-10-2025
+## 📌 Latest Updates 08-11-2025
+* Full support for the new contract
+  * monitoring
+  * node installation
+  * validator check and search
+  * validator queue monitoring
+* Generation of BLS keys from a mnemonic phrase for your old sequencer (requires node installation via this script)
+  * support for multiple addresses from one mnemonic
+  * automatic filtering and removal of unnecessary keys
+* Stake approve function (requires node installation via this script)
+* Staking function — adding a validator (requires node installation via this script)

+<details>
+<summary>📅 Version History</summary>

+### 04-10-2025
 ⚠️ Please Delete old monitoring agent (use option 3) and Install new agent (use option 2)

 - New slot statistics notification system
     - Now statistics are updated directly in the message as live slots.
 Only one message instead of 25 messages
     - Support for multiple validators.
 Each validator has its own message with statuses
     - Fallback support.
 If an error occurs while updating the first message, the script will send a new message.
 - Update in the installation script, new method of determining the IP address.
     - When installing a node on a server with a virtual machine, the IP address for P2P_IP was detected as local, which prevented the node from working correctly.
 If you have a VPN configured, specify the real IP address for P2P_IP manually.
 - Update of the error file for detection by the critical error monitoring module
     - Added an error case when the node does not receive BLOB data from BEACON RPC

-<details>
-<summary>📅 Version History</summary>

 ### 20-09-2025
 - The function for searching and setting up validator monitoring in the queue (in option 9) works.